groovywave/blog-with-astro/src/content/posts/FRIENDS/on-behalf-of.md

 tags: ["FRIENDS",]
 ---

 P: Hi!
-Yeah, I'm calling on behalf of Monica Geller's eye.
+Yeah, I'm calling **on behalf of** Monica Geller's eye.
 And is um, is Richard Burke in today?
-He's out of town, but does she want to see the on-call doctor?
+He's out of town, but does she want to see the on-call doctor?  <br>
-M: Yes!!
+M: Yes!!  <br>
 P: Yes!
-She's very excited about that.
+She's very excited about that.<br>